LubinKerhuel/hugo/content/post/pitot-build/index.md

 ﻿---
-title: Miniature air-speed sensor for RC plane and UAVs.
+title: Miniature airspeed sensor for RC plane and UAVs.
-subtitle: "A Pitot-Darcy-Prandtl air-speed sensor embedded in a fixed-wing platform: Parts, Electronic and Performances (DIY)."
+subtitle: "A Pitot static (Prandtl) airspeed sensor embedded in an RC plane: Parts, Electronic and Performances."

 # Project summary to display on homepage.
-summary: Build a miniature Pitot-tube.
+summary: Build and test of a miniature Pitot static (Prandtl) tube.
 Parts and electronic design are described.
-In flight air-speed performance is compared to a GPS ground speed used as reference.
-Wind speed is also estimated mixing GPS and Pitot informations.
+In flight airspeed performance is compared to a GPS ground speed used as reference.
+Wind speed is estimated to remove bias between airspeed and ground speed.

 authors:
 - Lubin